Information for Mills Staff

 What You Can Expect

-- Employees must complete COVID-19 training before you return to campus.
-The training is meant to ensure that each staff member has a shared understanding
+- All employees must complete a COVID-19 training.
+The training is meant to ensure that everyone has a shared understanding of their

-of their individual responsibility for mitigating the risks associated with COVID-19.
+individual responsibility for mitigating the risks associated with COVID-19.
+Enroll in the training.

 - We will need to reduce the number of people on campus at any one time (lowering our